ldijkman/randomnerd_esp32_wifi_manager/README.md

 ## WARNING!!!
 Do not Touch Electra with your bare hands!

-## Contact With 230VAC versions of Electra Maybe a Shocking Experience, That may Kill You!
+## Contact With 230VAC versions of Electra Maybe a Shocking Experience

+## That may Kill You!

 # A penny for sharing my thoughts